 GED Lesson Plan Book

-The Florida GED: Beyond the Basics Lesson Plans is a book that comprises 24 lesson plans that are useful for improving the curriculum and other additional skills required for scoring well in the GED test.
-The book includes lesson plans for specific academic areas: mathematics, writing, and reading, as well as lesson plans for improving critical thinking and higher-order problem solving skills.
+The Florida GED: Beyond the Basics Lesson Plans is a book that comprises 24 lesson plans that are useful for improving the curriculum and other additional skills required for scoring well in the test.
+The book includes lesson plans for specific academic areas: mathematics, writing and reading, as well as lesson plans for improving critical thinking and higher-order problem solving skills.
 The lesson plans in this book help you in the following ways: